 The accompanying financial statements have been prepared on the modified cash basis, which is a comprehensive basis of accounting other than U.S. generally accepted accounting principles, and is an acceptable method of reporting under Department of Labor regulations.
 The modified cash basis of accounting utilizes the cash basis of accounting while carrying investments at fair value and recording investment income (loss) on the accrual basis.
 Consequently, contributions are recognized when received rather than when earned, and expenses are recognized when paid rather than when the obligation is incurred.
-As of December 31, 2012, \$159,038 of employee contributions had not been remitted to the trust for the 2012 Plan year.
-As of December 31, 2011, \$163,027 of employee contributions had not been remitted to the trust and all of the employer contributions had been remitted to the trust for the 2011 Plan year.
-As of December 31, 2012 and 2011, excess deferrals of \$1,305 and \$2,116, respectively, were held by the trust and distributed to participants subsequent to year end.
+As of December 31, 2013, \$259,295 of employee contributions had not been remitted to the trust and \$124,529 of the employer contributions had not been remitted to the trust for the 2013 Plan year.
+As of December 31, 2012, \$159,038 of employee contributions had not been remitted to the trust and \$1,962 of the employer contributions had not been remitted to the trust for the 2012 Plan year.
+As of December 31, 2013 and 2012, excess deferrals of \$1,165 and \$1,305, respectively, were held by the trust and distributed to participants subsequent to year end.
 Under U.S. generally accepted accounting principles, these amounts would have been reflected as accounts receivable and accounts payable, respectively.

-Notes to Financial Statements (Modified Cash Basis) December 31, 2012 and 2011
+Notes to Financial Statements (Modified Cash Basis) December 31, 2013 and 2012